Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Theorems Revisited

 with $f\colon o_k\longrightarrow o_n$ a new edge connecting the vertices $o_k$ of $\mT_1$ and $o_n$ of $\mT_2$.
 We set $w_f(f^{\pm 1}):=1$ and to get a labelling of $\mT$.
 We note that in case (i) above the reduced path $o_{i-1}\longrightarrow o_i$ in $\mT$ coincides with the one in $\mT_1$ provided that $i>1$ while in case (ii) the reduced path $o_{i-1}\longrightarrow o_i$ in $\mT$ coincides with the one in $\mT_2$ provided that $i>k+1$.
 This implies that $[u_i]_M\le[w(\pi_i)]_M$ for $i=2,\dots, k,k+2,\dots, n$ where $\pi_i$ is the reduced path $o_{i-1}\longrightarrow o_i$ in $\mT$.
 The reduced path $\pi_1\colon o_n\longrightarrow o_1$ in $\mT$ is given by $\pi_1=f\inv\varrho_1$ while the reduced path $\pi_{k+1}\colon o_k\longrightarrow o_{k+1}$ in $\mT$ is $\pi_{k+1}=f\varsigma_{k+1}$.
 The inequality $[u_i]_M\le[w(\pi_i)]_M$ therefore holds also for $i=1$ and $i=k+1$, as required.
 Since, by the inductive assumption, $\mT_1$ has diameter at most $k-1$ and $\mT_2$ has diameter at most $n-k-1$, $\mT$ has diameter at most $n-1$. \end{proof}

 \emph{To the second part.} We consider all connected graphs $\mE$ without loop edges on $n$ vertices.
 We show the existence of a critical group for every pair $(M,\mE)$ by induction on the number $l$ of geometric edges of $\mE$, simultaneously for all $M$.
 (In effect, the induction is on the cyclomatic number.)
 The base case of the induction is $l=n-1$, in which case the graph itself is a tree; we may take $\mT=\mE$, $w=v$ and $G$ any group, in particular any group $G$ that extends $M$ in the sense of Definition~\ref{def: G extends M}.
 So let $l>n-1$ and suppose that the claim is true for all connected graphs $\mD$ on $n$ vertices with fewer than $l$ geometric edges and all finite $A$-generated inverse monoids $N$.
 Let $\mE$ be given with $l$ geometric edges, let $k$ be an edge of $\mE$ that is contained in a non-trivial cycle subgraph of $\mE$, and let $\mD=\mE\setminus\{k,k\inv\}$.
 Note that $\mathrm{V}(\mE)=\mathrm{V}(\mD)$.
 With the first part of the proof we obtain a group $G$ critical for $(M,\mC_n)$ and hence, as remarked at the end of the last paragraph before Lemma~\ref{lem:1stpart}, also for $(M,\mC_t)$ for all $t\le n$.
 By the inductive assumption, the claim of the lemma is true for any pair $(N,\mD)$.
 So let $H$ be an expansion of $G$ that is critical for the pair $(M\times G,\mD)$.
-We claim that $H$ is critical for $(M,\mE)$; for later reference we state:
+We claim that $H$ is critical for $(M,\mE)$; for later reference we state:\footnote{{In his proof in~\cite{Ash}, Ash used the Margolis--Meakin expansion of $G$ (to be defined in the discussion after the proof of Lemma~\ref{lem:main lemma}) instead of the direct product $M\times G$.
+Apart from making the proof more transparent, the replacement of the Margolis--Meakin expansion of $G$ by the direct product $M\times G$ is essential for the understanding of the arguments in Section~\ref{sec:groups for Ash}.}}

 Let $v\colon \mathrm{K}(\mE)\to \til A^*$ be an $H$-commuting labelling of $\mE$.
 We choose edges $k_1,\dots,k_t$ in $\mD=\mE\setminus\{k,k\inv\}$ so that $k_1\cdots k_t\colon \omega k\longrightarrow \alpha k$ is a simple path (that is, there is no repetition of vertices) in $\mD$ and thus $kk_1\cdots k_t$ is a simple closed path in $\mE$.
 Since $v$ is $H$-commuting,